-Administer User Accounts - Leads to the section of the application that allows the administrator to add new user accounts and groups, change user and group settings, and delete users and groups.
-User and group administration is documented in Section 9 Creating and Administering User Accounts.
+Administer User Accounts - Leads to the section that allows the administrator to add new user accounts, identities, and groups, change user, identity, and group settings, and delete users, identities, and groups.
+User and group administration is documented in Section 7 Creating and Editing User Accounts and Identities.

 Change Administrator Password - Leads to the section of the application that allows the password used to log into the HUB and the special administrative user account to be changed.
-Changing the password is documented in Section 3 Changing the Administration Password.
-The special administrative user account is documented in Section 10 Special Administrative User Account.
+Changing the password is documented in Section 3 Changing the Administrator Password.
+The special administrative user account is documented in Section 8 Special Administrative User Account.